Automated calculations of exchange magnetostriction: Methodology

 where $\mathcal{A}$, $\mathcal{B}$, $\mathcal{C}$ and $\mathcal{D}$ are fitting parameters, so that the i-th isotropic magnetoelastic constant $b_i^{iso}$ is given by

 Additionally, we note that the fitting parameter $\mathcal{B}=\Phi_i(C_{ij})$ contains information about the elastic constants, which is the basis of the program AELAS to derive $C_{ij}$\cite{AELAS}.
+The computed elastic constants $C_{ij}$ with AELAS (energy-strain method) may include high order magnetic corrections from the second order in strain isotropic magnetoelastic constants\cite{Rouchy1979,booktremolet,nieves_sound2022}.
 In Section \ref{subsection:lmp}, we show that a third order polynomial fit (Eq.\ref{eq:dE_tot_fit}) is more accurate than second order to compute $b_i^{iso}$ and $\omega_s$ in a broad range of applied strains.
 In Table \ref{tab:method_data} we show the selected set of $b_i^{iso}$, parameterized strain tensor $\boldsymbol{\epsilon}^i(s)$ and the corresponding value of $\Gamma_i$ that fulfils Eq. \ref{eq:dE_tot}.
-We implemented this method for all supported crystal symmetries in previous version of MAELAS \cite{maelas_publication2021,maelas_v2}.
+If the elastic constants are also computed\cite{AELAS}, then one can also calculate the isotropic magnetostrictive coefficients ($\lambda^{iso}$) and isotropic contribution to spontaneous volume magnetostriction $\omega^{iso}_s$ using the theoretical equations derived from magnetoelasticity ($\lambda^{iso}(b^{iso}_{k},C_{ij})$ and $\omega^{iso}_s(\lambda^{iso})$), see \ref{app_matrix}.
+We implemented this method in the python package MAELAS for all supported crystal symmetries in previous version of MAELAS \cite{maelas_publication2021,maelas_v2}.
+This new method is executed in MAELAS by using tag -mode 3 in the command line, see more details in Section \ref{section:comp_details}.
+The calculated $b^{iso}$ by this approach depends strongly on the reference state (unstrained unit cell $s=0$) used to generate the deformed unit cells, so that it plays a very important role.
+To analyze this dependence, let us use the Taylor series of function $f(s)$ at $s=0$ (reference unstrained state).
+Doing so, we find that $b_i^{iso}$ may be also written as